microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 ## 5. Reauthorizing a Device Cluster
 ---------------------------------------

-With Microshare you have the possibility to reauthorize a cluster device, you can do the same thing with a robot as well.
+With Microshare® you have the possibility to reauthorize a cluster device, you can do the same thing with a robot as well.

 What does reauthorize mean?

 To understand this it is necessary to understand the principle of [identity](../../microshare-platform-advanced/identity-guide).
 And ownership linked to share rules.

 The reauthorization will allow to reassociate the ownership of a cluster device.
-When you click on this button, Microshare will take the account under which you are logged in, as well as the identity you are currently on, and will reauthorize the ownership and identity of the Device Cluster.
+When you click on this button, Microshare® will take the account under which you are logged in, as well as the identity you are currently on, and will reauthorize the ownership and identity of the Device Cluster.

 This is especially useful when the device cluster has been created under the wrong identity.
-Because usually we recommend to create it under the Microshare Default identity.
+Because usually we recommend to create it under the Microshare® Default identity.

 Be careful, changing the ownership of the data means that it can also impact the sharing of the data, if the Share Rules do not match anymore.